m-sette/social-network/README.md

 $ node index.js

 ```
-Extra configuration is need.
+Extra configuration is needed.
 First, an Amazon Web Services account, and a PostgresSQL server.
 The
 models for the tables can be found in `./models/sql/`